juanpgarza/odoo-usuario-inicial/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Documentación para el usuario de Odoo
+Documentación del usuario de Odoo
 ======================================

 .. toctree::